Follow @ISC2Cares on Twitter

 Information Security is still a new but rapidly progressing industry.
 Understanding the trends, needs, employee profiles and major issues are crucial to its future development.
 The Center for Cyber Safety and Education is dedicated to conducting industry research that illuminates key issues while looking toward future goals and expectations.

-The Global Information Security Workforce Study, the principal study on workforce trends in Information Security, will run June 22 through September 30, 2016.
-This online survey, conducted over a four-month period, gauges the opinions of information security professionals regarding trends and issues affecting their profession and careers.
-Designed to capture expansive viewpoints and produce statistically significant findings, the survey is open to (ISC)² members and all qualified information security professionals.
+The Global Information Security Workforce Study, the principal study on workforce trends in Information Security, ran June 22 through September 11, 2016.
+This online survey, conducted over a 12 week period, gauged the opinions of 19,642 information security professionals regarding trends and issues affecting their profession and careers.
+Designed to capture expansive viewpoints and produce statistically significant findings.

 For information about the survey, please contact Center@isc2.org.

 Study findings for 2015: The (ISC)² Global Information Security Workforce Study

 According to the Center’s most recent Global Information Security Workforce Study, women in the information security profession represent 10% of the workforce—a percentage that is unchanged from two years ago.
 Although their sheer numbers in this profession are increasing, they are only increasing at the pace of the profession as a whole.